Mode2025/Data-Challenge/README.md

 The dataset consists of particle fluences from galactic cosmic rays and solar protons.
 Conversion formulas between fluence and absorbed dose are also provided.

 ### The organization
-The competition will run prior to the workshop, in order to allow you to focus on the presentations during the workshop.
-There will be a dedicated session to present the various solutions.
-Prizes will be awarded at the end of the workshop.
+The competition is open to submissions prior to the workshop.
+There will be a dedicated session for solutions at the workshop, with prizes awarded on the final day.

-The competition opens on 14 February 2025 and submissions must be uploaded by 23:59:59 CET on 8 June 2025.
-Details of the submission process are in the data challenge repository.
+The competition opens on 16 March 2025.
+Submissions must be uploaded by 23:59:59 CEST on 8 June 2025.
+Details of the submission process can be found in the data challenge repository.

-Multiple submissions are allowed and encouraged; only your latest submission will be scored.
-You may work in teams or individually, and otherwise discuss amongst yourselves.
-Please note, however, that only one copy of each prize can be awarded to an entry, whether it be from a team or individual.
-Additionally, when making a submission from a team, please nominate someone to submit in their own name.
+You may work in teams or individually.
+Discussion with other participants, as well as multiple submissions, are allowed and encouraged.
+When making a submission from a team, please specify a team representative.

 We have a dedicated discord server to discuss the data challenge.
 Please ask the organizers for an invitation.
 Post there any questions you have, or ideas you want to share.
-We will also use the server to post important information and updates.
+We’ll also use the server to post important information and updates.

 ### The scoring
 Points will be awarded for three criteria: